Soft & Fluffy Ube Chiffon Cake

 What is Ube?

-Ube, or purple yam, is a beloved ingredient in Southeast Asian cuisine, especially in Filipino dishes.
-It has a naturally sweet, nutty flavor and a fragrant aroma that pairs beautifully with both sweet and savory recipes.
+Ube, or purple yam, is a total darling of Southeast Asian kitchens—especially in Filipino desserts.
+It’s naturally sweet, nutty, and wonderfully fragrant, making it a perfect fit for both sweet and savory creations.

 Filipino Ube (violette Yamswurzel)